start

 />

-Here we willxr-cameraofBackgroundSet in order toskybox, while adjusting the metal roughness of the cube.
-The effect is as follows:
+Here we set thexr-camerabackgourndtoskybox`, while adjusting the metal roughness of the cube, the effect is as follows:

 You can also see that the objects in the scene are subjected to a layer of reflection by the camera, as if they were influenced by the environment, because the environmental data also includes some IBL information, which we won't discuss here.
 Those interested can read more in the following chapter.

-In addition to images, Skybox also supports video, we can load a video texture first, and then overwrite the environment information in thesky-map
+In addition to images, the Skybox supports video.
+We can load a video texture first and then cover the environmental information.sky-map

 <xr-env env-data="xr-frame-team-workspace-day" sky-map="video-office" />